WaykiChain/WaykiChain/docs/README.md

-Waykicoin 0.1
+WaykiChain v2.0.0.0
 =====================

-Copyright (c) 2017-2018 WaykiChain Developers
+Copyright (c) 2017-2019 WaykiChain Core Developers

 ### Need Help?

-* See the documentation at the [Waykicoin Wiki](https://github.com/WaykiChain/WaykiChain/wiki) for help and more information.
+* See the documentation at the [WaykiChain DevDocs](https://wicc-devbook.readthedocs.io/en/latest/) for help and more information.